 Before deploying Microsoft Store for Business apps to devices that run the full Configuration Manager client, consider the following points:

 For full functionality, devices must be running Windows 10, version 1703 or later.

-Devices must be joined to Azure AD in the same tenant where you registered the Microsoft Store for Business as a management tool.
+Register or join devices to the same Azure AD tenant where you registered the Microsoft Store for Business as a management tool.

 When the local Administrator account signs in on the device, it can't access Microsoft Store for Business apps.

 Devices must have a live internet connection to the Microsoft Store for Business.
 For more information including proxy configuration, see Prerequisites.